 About

-I am a computational social scientist with research interests in the structure and evolution of large-scale social networks.
-My research focuses on how people form and maintain social ties and how the broader social, economic and natural environments affect this process.
-I conduct social network research at a number of thematic intersections, including social contagion, economic sociology, social psychology, the diffusion of innovation, and social movements using empirical data that capture population-scale online social interactions.
-I welcome interdisciplinary collaboration with researchers from a broad range of backgrounds, from computer scientists, applied mathematicians, social scientists, and management scientists.
-My research were published in Science, Social Networks, PLoS One, Lecture Notes in Computer Science, and Big Data and Society.
+I am a computational social scientist with research interests in unvailing the structure and evolution of social networks using statistical and computational models.
+My research focuses on how people form and maintain social ties and how the broader social, technical, economic, and natural environments affect and mediate this process.
+I conduct social network research at a number of thematic intersections, including online political polarization, long-term persistence of social ties, higher-order group interactions, social contagion, and scientific knowledge production.